aneto-dev/netwealth-currency-demo/README.md

    ## HTTP request GET /currency/country
    * GetCountriesCurrencies
         - gets all the current symbol currency codes of a given country.
-This data is stored and is fetched in an Azure Database that was also created for purposes of this demo.
+This data is stored and is fetched from an Azure Database that was also created for purposes of this demo.

    ## HTTP request POST /currency/convert
    * ConvertToCurrency